-Norgine has Affiliates in many countries within and outwith the European Union.
+Norgine has Affiliates in many countries within and outside the European Union.

 Transfers of value made by any Norgine entity is disclosed in the relevant disclosing template in the correct local currency of the practising healthcare customers.
-All disclosures are made in the country in which the HCP practices or in which the HCO is located.
+All disclosures are made in the country in which the HCP practices or in which the HCO or Patient Organisation is located.

 Transfers of value made to Irish-based organisations by Norgine's overseas operations are disclosed in Ireland regardless of the source of funding.
-This means that this disclosure contains all transfers of value that Norgine has made to Irish HCP and HCO, regardless of which Norgine entity has actually made the transfer of value.
+This means that this disclosure contains all transfers of value that Norgine has made to Irish HCPs, HCOs and Patient Organisations, regardless of which Norgine entity has actually made the transfer of value.

-The same applies for transfers of value made by the UK and Ireland Affiliate to other non-Irish HCP or HCO, they do not feature in the Irish disclosure but in the relevant template(s) of the country(ies) responsible for disclosing those transfers of value instead.
+The same applies for transfers of value made by the UK and Ireland Affiliate to other non-Irish HCPs, HCOs, and Patient Organisations, which do not feature in the Irish disclosure but in the relevant template(s) of the country(ies) responsible for disclosing those transfers of value instead.